 Andrew Baker’s thoughts: Saturday 5 minutes at 5pm

-There is an online service on every Sunday at 11.00 am which you can access by the following link:
+There is an online service on every Sunday available from 7.00 am which you can access by the following link:

 Woodlands International meet via Zoom details can be found on their Facebook page

 If you wish to join in the bible study please contact: Strathclyde.firstname.lastname@example.org